PutkovDimi/Web_service_prototype/README.md

 3. `python3 run.py`

 Now you've run local server with app.
 By default address  you may create task.
-By address */get_status<N>* where N = number of task you may get json-formatted string with info about the task.
+By address /get_status<N>, where N = number of task you may get json-formatted string with info about the task.
 N = number of last task.

-It realize the idea that when you create task, it's automatically added into queue, and it waits for its queue.
-It works line an organizer - it calculates when it starts to complete

-and when it finishes.
+It realizes the idea that when you create task, it's automatically added into queue, and it waits for its queue.
+It works as an organizer - it calculates when it starts to complete and when it finishes.

 There are some notices into `define_status.py` and `calculate_time.py`